Herenga ā Nuku Aotearoa

 Much of the commission's work is helping to resolve disputes over access to land or negotiating new access.

 Although it is called the Walking Access Commission it also works on public access to the outdoors for other outdoor users including mountain bikers, anglers, hunters, horse riders, trail runners, climbers and landowners.
 The commission administers a national strategy on outdoor access.
 It develops and shares maps of outdoor access.
 It provides these maps and other information to the public, and it educates about people's public access rights and responsibilities in the outdoors.

 The commission has a small staff in Wellington and a network of regional field advisers located around the country.
-It is governed by an independent board of six members appointed by the minister.
+It is governed by an independent board of five members appointed by the minister.

 The commission's functions are described in the Walking Access Act 2008.